 Sales and marketing

-Micro-SaaS is about solving niche problems, so don’t try to match the SaaS giants of sales and marketing; creating plugins and add-ons that work within an existing SaaS is an easy way in for a new Micro-SaaS.
+Micro-SaaS is about solving specific niche problems, so don’t try to match the SaaS giants of sales and marketing; creating plugins and add-ons that work within an existing SaaS is an easy way in for a new Micro-SaaS business.

 Following discussion groups and forums will take you straight to the solutions those users need.
 Find a group of 15 that are disappointed with a particular part of their CRM, email service, or analytics package, and you’re good to go.